dotnet/AspNetCore.Docs/aspnetcore/blazor/components/quickgrid.md

 For example, add the following component to render a grid.

-For Blazor Web Apps, the `QuickGrid` component must adopt an [interactive render mode](xref:blazor/components/render-modes#render-modes) to enable interactive features, such a paging and sorting.
+For Blazor Web Apps, the `QuickGrid` component must adopt an [interactive render mode](xref:blazor/components/render-modes#render-modes) to enable interactive features, such as paging and sorting.

 `PromotionGrid.razor`: